-Ice presence flag is set if the SST calculated for the WVC (see section 4.3) is below 272.16 (-1.0 °C).
+Ice presence flag is set if the SST calculated for the WVC (see section 4.3) is below 272.16 (-1.0 $^{\circ}$ C).
+No winds are computed in this WVC.

 If the variational QC flag is set, the wind vector in the WVC is rejected during ambiguity removal due to spatial inconsistency.
 A wind solution is present, but it may be suspect.